 Events convert scheduled, predetermined tasks I already do manually into automated actions.
 Whether it is dollar-cost averaging, laddering entries, or opening and closing positions at specific times each week, I repeat a lot of activities on a regular basis.
 Event automations take those repetitive actions and systemically implement them for me.

-Unlike monitor automations, which continuously manage positions at defined intervals, events can be scheduled for specific dates and times, run as a contingency when another position is opened or closed, or run immediately at the click of a button.
+Unlike scanner and monitor automations, which continuously manage positions at defined intervals, you can trigger events for specific dates and times, run as a contingency when another position is opened or closed, or run immediately at the click of a button.